jakobottar/beer-explorer/process.md

 and draw them on a map.
 From there the user would be able to add a selection to the map which would filter down the rows in the table to just the breweries selected in the area.

+## Visualizing Review Timestamp Information

-2. Another idea we had was to look at the timestamps by user, and see if peoples subjective opinions of beer change throughout the night as they drink more.
+Another idea we had was to look at the timestamps by user, and see if peoples subjective opinions of beer change throughout the night as they drink more.
 Ultimately however we thought this would be unreasonably difficult to create a visualization for.

-### GIVE AN EXAMPLE VISUALIZATION FOR TIMING OF REVIEWS
+### FIX ME!!!!!
+GIVE AN EXAMPLE VISUALIZATION FOR TIMING OF REVIEWS

 # Must-Have Features